-- The TOEFL fee is nonrefundable. - All students enrolled on the first day of term have to pay the TOEFL fee, which is nonrefundable (regardless of absence on TOEFL DAY or change of enrollment status).
+- The TOEFL fee is nonrefundable. - During traditional on-site learning, all students enrolled on the first day of classes must pay the TOEFL fee, which is nonrefundable (regardless of absence on TOEFL DAY or change of enrollment status).

 Will we prepare for the TOEFL in class?